banjo/hoks/README.md

 -   add support for config file with typescript
 -   change hooks to camelCase in config ☑️
 -   show spinner instead of text when running hooks config
+-   rebase with branch before push?
+-   config file should support ts, js and json (.default in import if js)